Putinism: Putinism and fascism

 However, some have argued that Putin's Russia is fascist.
-The historian Timothy Snyder and other authors note that pro-Fascist ultranationalist white émigré Russian philosopher Ivan Ilyin has been quoted by Vladimir Putin in his speeches on various occasions, and is considered by some observers to be a major ideological inspiration for him.
+The historian Timothy Snyder and other authors note that during speeches which he has made on various occasions, Vladimir Putin has quoted the pro-Fascist ultranationalist white émigré Russian philosopher Ivan Ilyin, who is a major ideological inspiration for him, according to some observers.
 Aleksandr Dugin, a formerly marginal contemporary apologist for Eurasianism and conservative revolution, whose views are close to Fascism, has become a semi-official philosopher of the Putin regime and headed 2023 establishment the Ivan Ilyin Higher School of Politics at the Russian State University for the Humanities.
 Russian journalist Andrei Malgin compared Putin's desire to restore a "lost" empire and his support for the church and "traditional values" to the policies of Italian fascist leader Benito Mussolini.
 Russian political scientist Andrey Piontkovsky argues that the ideology of Rashism is in many ways similar to German fascism (Nazism), while the speeches of President Vladimir Putin reflect similar ideas to those of Adolf Hitler.
 Van Herpen compares in detail what he considers as similarities between Putin's regime and that of Weimar Germany and Mussolini's Italy, indicating the presence of strong fascist elements in Putin's Russia.
 However, he argues that these elements are tempered by other elements that show a resemblance with the Bonapartism from Napoleon III's France and the post-modern populism of Silvio Berlusconi, creating a hybrid system which he calls 'Fascism-lite'.
 According to Van Herpen, although 'Putinism' has a softer face than Mussolinian Fascism, it still contains a hard core of ultra-nationalism, militarism, and neo-imperialism.

-In 2010, Peter Sucia, an American historian and The National Interest contributor, was one of the first publicists to explicitly describe Putin as a leader who is sincerely convinced in his fascist values as righteous.
+In 2010, Peter Sucia, an American historian and a contributor to The National Interest, was one of the first publicists to explicitly describe Putin as a leader who is sincerely convinced that his fascist values are righteous.
 Sucia wrote: "Some historians and economists have noted that fascism is actually an anti-Marxist form of socialism, especially as it favors class collaboration and supports the concept of nationalism — the latter being something that Marxists could never support.
 A diehard Marxist leader wouldn't get on a plane and fly halfway around the world to try and win support for the Olympics to be hosted in his country, even his hometown.
 But a tried and true Fascist might do so."